 If the other charging networks are even remotely smart, they need to attack Blink Charging and its high rates.

 I have no idea how long Blink Charging will be around.
 They’re still priced high relative to other networks.
 The quality of their stations varies greatly (some have displays you can’t read during daylight hours).
-The stock price is pretty well in the toilet.
+The stock price was pretty well in the toilet when I wrote this, but it bounced pretty high in late 2020.
 They don’t have a good reputation with EV drivers.

 Working in their favor, Blink got ahead of the curve and managed to snag long-term deals with quite a few public institutions.
 Here in Arizona, they’re ubiquitous on the Arizona State University campus, City of Phoenix buildings, City of Chandler buildings, and more than a few others.